VOD Streaming: What It Is and How It Relates to OTT (Update)March 28, 2022

-Viewers elect to pay for subscription-based video due to the quality of content that services like HBO Go deliver, the freedom from commercial interruptions, and the ability to watch it outside of any schedule.
+Viewers elect to pay for subscription-based video due to the quality of content that services like HBO Go deliver, the absence of commercial interruptions, and the ability to watch programming outside of any schedule.

 Services like Netflix have championed the SVOD model, where content access is restricted to subscribers — thereby ensuring recurring business revenue regardless of how much VOD content is streamed.

 AVOD stands for ad-based video on demand, which looks the most like traditional TV broadcasting in that it uses commercials and other advertising techniques to generate revenue.

 Ad-supported VOD is the dominant model across the Asia-Pacific region.
 And unlike with traditional TV — where the content and ads come packaged together — internet streaming opens opportunities for user-specific advertisements based on the demographics of an individual viewer.

 With so many streaming services now available, experts predict that ad-supported video will make a comeback, forcing Netflix and other OTT platforms to rethink their subscription-based monetization model.
 Consumers will likely grow frustrated with having to pay for multiple streaming subscriptions and select both free and hybrid services that balance subscription- and ad-generated revenue.